zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `ssl_certs_dir`

-Specifies the location of the SSL certification directory.
-Default: Depends on operating system.
+Specifies the location of the SSL certification directory to verify client certs.
+Will not be used unless `ssl_verify_client` is also set (see below).

-- Debian: '/etc/ssl/certs'
-- Red Hat: '/etc/pki/tls/certs'
-- FreeBSD: `undef`
-- Gentoo: '/etc/ssl/apache2'
+Default: undef

 ##### `ssl_chain`

 Specifies the SSL chain.
 This default works out of the box, but it must be updated in the base `apache` class with your specific certificate information before being used in production.

 Default: `undef`.

 ##### `ssl_crl`